nickoneill/PermissionScope/README.md

 ## known bugs

+* Crash when going back from the Settings.app after permissions were changed ([#160](https://github.com/nickoneill/PermissionScope/issues/#160))

+Solution: None.
+Works as intended.

 * Link "**Show me**" does not work on denied a permission ([#61](https://github.com/nickoneill/PermissionScope/issues/#61))

 Solution: Run your app without the debugger.